DjoserGenomics/djosergenomics.github.io/_posts/2025-10-30-Field-Note-09-Dispatch-HTGAA-Week-2-Homework.md

 ##### **3. What are the limitations of your editing methods (if any) in terms of efficiency or precision?**

 One of the limitations of CRISPR-Cas9 is off-targets and their effects, which is the cas9 making cuts at unintended or unexpected locations in the genome, which can range from no effect to harmful and sometimes lethal effects.
-Also, the HDR pathway is not very efficient in many cell types, lowering success rates compared to the more error-prone Non-Homologous End Joining (NHEJ) repair pathway.
+Also, the HDR pathway is not very efficient in many cell types, lowering success rates compared to the more error prone Non-Homologous End Joining (NHEJ) repair pathway.